Top 10 Things You Must Do in New York City

 - 47th Street – Known as “The Diamond District,” this street offers a bustling atmosphere with many jewelry shops and hidden gems.

-- Roller Skating Rink – For indoor and outdoor roller skating fun, head to spots like LeFrak Center in Prospect Park.
+- Roller Skating Rink – Head to spots like LeFrak Center in Prospect Park for indoor and outdoor roller skating fun.

 - Plethora of Stores – Explore the world-class shopping experience in areas like Fifth Avenue, SoHo, and Chinatown, which offer everything from high-end boutiques to unique local shops.